Key infrastructure for climate neutrality and value creation in North Germany

 Important transport routes in Schleswig-Holstein:

-• A7 the North South motorway through the state
+• A7 - the north-south motorway through the state

-Highlights of Germany’s true north in digital connectivity:
+Highlights of Germany’s "True North" in digital connectivity:

-• 89% of households, 85% of businesses, and 78% of schools have gigabit coverage, vastly exceeding the national average of 36%.
+• 89% of households, 85% of businesses and 78% of schools have gigabit coverage, vastly exceeding the national average of 36%.

 • 400 LoRaWAN gateways provide nearly comprehensive network access for businesses across Schleswig-Holstein.

-Maritime Connections: Gateway to Northern and Eastern Europe and the world
+Maritime connections: gateway to Northern and Eastern Europe - and the world

-With its rich maritime history, Schleswig-Holstein’s ports are key hubs for international trade between Northern, Eastern, and Continental Europe.
-Thanks to their strategic location, they are vital for both cargo and passenger transport.
-The six busiest ports—Lübeck, Brunsbüttel, Puttgarden, Rendsburg, Flensburg, and Kiel—are at the heart of this dynamic network, together accounting for around 88% of the state’s total cargo throughput.
-The trade routes between Schleswig-Holstein and Baltic Sea countries like Sweden, Denmark, Finland, and Russia make up approximately 70% of this exchange.
+With its rich maritime history, Schleswig-Holstein’s ports are key hubs for international trade between Northern and Eastern Europe and the rest of the Continent.
+Their strategic location ensures their vital role in both cargo and passenger transport.
+At the heart of this dynamic network, the six busiest ports — Lübeck, Brunsbüttel, Puttgarden, Rendsburg, Flensburg and Kiel — together account for around 88% of the state’s total cargo throughput.
+The trade routes between Schleswig-Holstein and Baltic countries like Sweden, Denmark, Finland and Russia make up approximately 70% of this freight turnover.

 Key maritime facts:

-Airports: Gateway to the World
+Airports: gateways to the world

 Diversity of Schleswig-Holstein at a glance